achiikun/giantplay-tfg/README.md

-# giantplay-tfg
+# Giant Play
-Final Grade Project
+These are the server and client code of my Final Grade Project.